mtrohman/heiswayi.github.io/_posts/2015-09-02-developing-wpf-application-using-mvvm-design-pattern.md

     └── ClassDiagram1.cd
 ```

->**Note:** I used Visual Studio 2013 to develop the "Password Hashing Tool" project and the solution and project files are named as `SimpleOneWayHashing`.

-As can be seen in the Tree View above, there are primary folders called **Models**, **ViewModels**, and **Views**.
-This is how we basically separate between the GUI and the logics.
-There are a lot of online resources for MVVM, each with their own way of implementing it.
-As the development grows, we will have more folders.
+As you can see from the tree view above, there are basically the folders and files structure. **Models**, **ViewModels** and **Views** are the primary folders usually used to separate between GUI and logics.
 This is to ensure our project is organized properly and clean.

-I created another folder called **Commands**.
-Inside this folder, there are some helper classes related to the use of `ICommand`.
-Let's skip this one first.
+I created another folder called **Commands**, inside this folder, there are helper classes related to `ICommand` - let's skip this one first.

 #### Let's start with the Model first